Up to 30% OFF SITEWIDE + Earn 2x Points*. No Code Needed!

 Free Standard Shipping on All U.S. Orders

 Getting Used to New Glasses?
-Here’s What You Need to Know
+Here’s What You Need To Know

 After your eye exam, you’ve happily chosen your new spectacles and can’t wait to try them on.
 Yet, within a short time of wearing your new frames, you feel slightly disoriented as your surroundings look a little different.
+You might even begin to feel like you have mild motion sickness.

 Before you panic and think you need to repurchase your glasses, we want to assure you that this feeling of mild discomfort is absolutely normal.
 It’s just your eyes and brain needing some time to familiarize themselves with the new eyewear.
 If you want to find out what you need to know about getting used to new glasses, this guide is for you.

-Getting Used to New Glasses: 5 Common Struggles
+Getting Used to New Glasses: 6 Common Struggles

 Whether you’re wearing glasses for the first time, got a new prescription, or simply updated your glasses frames, expect an adjustment period as you get used to your new eyeglasses.
 If you’re experiencing any of the below symptoms, don’t worry — you’re not alone.